arthurlennard11/EPL-Match-Predictor/README.md

 ## 📌 Future Work

 - Explore ensemble methods (e.g., XGBoost, Random Forests) for additional predictive strength
-- Incorporate away team features to test model symmetry and robustness
 - Experiment with other forms of ordinal classification and probability calibration

 ---